-Section 3: Confirmation and Signatures
+Section 3: Confirm nation and Signatures

 Name

 Student ID

 Course Title

-- I agree to the conditions as set out in this Learning Agreement in order for me to repeat a stage of study.
+I agree to the cond repeat a stage of s ditions as set out in this Learning Agreement in order for me to study.

 Student Signature

 Date

-Please sign and submit to your School Office by 31 October at the latest.
-NB: If you do not understand any aspect of the Learning Agreement please contact your Associate Dean (with responsibility for quality assurance) to discuss.
-Please also note that the School Student Progress Committee is authorised to discontinue registration in cases where the Learning Agreement has not been signed and the conditions have not been met.
+resume studies, a NB: If you do not your Associate De also note that the understand any aspect of the Learning Agreement please contact ean (with responsibility for quality assurance) to discuss.
+Please School Student Progress Committee is authorised to discontinue es where the Learning Agreement has not been signed and the

 Please keep a copy of this form for yourself